The Ridgeline Yurts

-The two Mongolian-style yurts at this site can accommodate up to twelve people (currently 10 person max with Idaho state COVID order), making it preferable to the Stateline Yurt for larger parties (we do require a minimum of six people to reserve the Ridgeline).
+The two Mongolian-style yurts at this site can accommodate up to twelve people, making it preferable to the for larger parties (we do require a minimum of six people to reserve the Ridgeline).
 With a group of six, you still get both yurts for your group.
 There is a wood stove in each hut, along with firewood, bunk beds and cots, a propane cook stove, center table and chairs, kitchen utensils and supplies, a propane BBQ, and an on-site outhouse toilet system.
 The yurts sit on a deck platform elevated above the ground.

 People reserving the Ridgeline can easily plan a trip without traveling in avalanche terrain.
 However, you are still responsible for your own safety in the backcountry on a self-guided trip.
 If planning a backcountry ski outing, everyone should have basic avalanche gear and know how to use it: transceiver, shovel, probe, and backpack.
 Read the local avalanche forecast, do your own stability test and make smart choices.
 The winter backcountry can be extremely dangerous and you need to have the necessary skills to travel safely in these areas.

 There is also the option to ride a snowcat in and be dropped off right at the Ridgeline Yurts.
-This option is available through Lost Trail ski area and costs $160/group, which will cover up to two trips to the yurts.
-The snowcat can take eight people and gear in one trip.
+This option is available through Lost Trail ski area and costs $225 for the first load, and $100 for an additional load.
+The snowcat can definitely take eight adults and gear in one trip, and likely more.
+The snowcat has a gear basket for additional storage.
 We will help set this option up, but you can pay them directly and the will meet you at yurt parking at 4:15 to load up.

 Ridgeline Rental Rates